Danny Bravo

-Danny Bravo (born January 29, 1948) is an American former child actor, best known as the voice of Hadji in the TV series Jonny Quest.
+Daniel Zaldivar (January 29, 1948 – October 30, 2025), better known as Danny Bravo, was an American actor, best known as the voice of Hadji in the television series Jonny Quest.

 Early life

-He was born Daniel Zaldivar in Los Angeles, California.
+Daniel Zaldivar was born in Los Angeles, California on January 29, 1948.
 His surname Zaldivar is of Basque origin.

 Career

 After a handful of minor film appearances, he played the title role of an Indian boy training a race horse, to win money to build a shrine for his village, in the 1960 film For the Love of Mike (credited as "Danny Zaidivar").
 The same year he had a minor role in the classic Western film The Magnificent Seven.
 In 1962 he played the title character "Ramon", a Latino boy featured prominently in an episode of 87th Precinct.
 He provided the voice of the character Hadji, the Calcutta-raised foster brother of the title character in the well-remembered animated television series Jonny Quest (1964–1965).
 He continued acting and doing voice work for a few years after its cancellation.